govindak-umd/MachineLearning/README.md

 	Maryland
 	20740 USA

- All codes are solutions to Machine Learning Assignments taught at the University of Maryland, College Park.
+ All codes are solutions to Machine Learning Assignments for the ENPM808X course, taught at the University of Maryland, College Park.